Clicky

 • Enables chemical changes to finish - Drying initiates starch to sugar conversions and other chemical changes.
 Conditioning allows these processes to be fully completed.

 • Restores flexibility - Dense items can be rigid until interior moisture equalizes.
-Conditioning makes the texture more flexibly chewy rather than tough.
+Conditioning makes the texture more flexible and chewy - rather than tough.

 • Improves rehydration - Foods like meat jerky rehydrate better if moisture has redistributed during conditioning.

-• Develops full flavor - Volatile oils redistribute throughout the food more evenly during the resting period.
+• Develops full flavor - Oils redistribute throughout the food more evenly during the resting period.

 So for dense foods like meats, fruits, and some vegetables, the extra conditioning step helps achieve the ideal texture and flavor.
-The moisture equilibrium and completed chemical changes make these foods less chewy and easier to rehydrate.
+Conditioning these foods makes them less chewy and easier to rehydrate.

-Thanks go to Claude 2 for elaborating on the benefits of conditioning food prior to vacuum-sealing and packing it away.
+Thanks go to Claude 2.0 for helping me with the above elaboration on the benefits of conditioning food prior to vacuum-sealing and packing it away. :-)